Take two minutes out to remember those who made the ultimate sacrifice.

 So today’s the day to:

-- Remember those who gave their lives so we might live in peace.
+- Remember those who gave their lives so we might live in peace and health.

 - Plan to make a Christmas charity donation in keeping with Remembrance Day.